mitoNGS/MToolBox/README.md

 ```
 MToolBox.sh -i test_config.sh -m "-t 20" -a "-t 10 -z 0.6"
 ```
-The command will run MToolBox on the set of samples specified within the `test_config.sh` file, setting the number of GSNAP threads 20 (-m "-t 20.."), the minimum nucleotide distance allowed from read end to retain indels to 10 (-a "-t 10") and the an heteroplasmy threshold to select nucleotide variants of the fasta consensus sequence of 0.6 (-a "-z 0.6").
+This command will run MToolBox on the set of samples specified within the `test_config.sh` file, setting the number of GSNAP threads 20 (-m "-t 20.."), the minimum nucleotide distance allowed from read end to retain indels to 10 (-a "-t 10") and the heteroplasmy threshold to retain nucleotide variants in the FASTA consensus sequence of 0.6 (-a "-z 0.6").

 ###MTOOLBOX OUTPUTS